Select language:

 Close menu

-Optimal Care Pathways: new national standards for blood cancer treatment and care
+A guide to the best cancer care: new national standards for blood cancer treatment and care

-All Australians diagnosed with blood cancer, and health care professionals treating blood cancer, can now access guides that set out national standards for blood cancer treatment and care.
+All Australians diagnosed with blood cancer, and healthcare professionals treating blood cancer, can now access guides that set out national standards for blood cancer treatment and care.

 These guides, called Optimal Care Pathways, ensure blood cancer specialists, treating hospitals, GPs, and people diagnosed with blood cancer, can access the same, nationally consistent standards that outline the high-quality care all Australians should expect to receive.